-3.3.
-Data Augmentation
+3.3 DATA AUGMENTATION

 In back-translation, text is translated from one language into another, then translated back to the original language.
-This approach leverages the semantic invariances observed in supervised translation datasets to generate semantic invariances for augmentation purposes.
-Furthermore, back-translation ensures consistency in the back-translations in order to train unsupervised translation models [3].
+This approach leverages the semantic invariances observed in supervised translation datasets to generate semantic invariances augmentation purposes.
+Furthermore, for backbacktranslation ensures consistency in the translations in order to train unsupervised translation models [3].
 In this approach, data is enhanced through data noising.
 Notably, text data augmentation has limitations with regard to grammatical structure, vocabulary, and pragmatic meanings.
-The order and structure of words are rarely vital since I am looking for multiple classes.
-Thus, examining common words used in particular polarities is necessary.
-Additionally, translations from dictionaries like Google Translator (GT) can be used to generate labels.
+The order and structure of words are rarely vital since we are looking for multiple classes.
+Thus, examining common words used in particular polarities Additionally, is necessary. translations from dictionaries like Google Translator (GT) can be used to generate labels.
 GT is used to translate each sentence in the training data into a middle language, in this case English.
 Subsequently, the original Kurdish text is retranslated [11].
 During this process, some words may change to synonyms, some words may change positions, and other unpredictable changes can occur, but the overall polarity and sentiment remain unaltered.
 Implementing this approach can result in a two-fold increase in the provided datasets.
-An example of translation data augmentation is shown in figure 4.
+An example of translation DA is shown in Figure 4.